Summer tours: Australia v Ireland Preview for Match One

 What have the coaches said?

-Australia head coach Michael Cheika said: “They’re the best team Ireland’s had since the start of their rugby history,” Cheika told reporters in Brisbane on Thursday.
+Australia head coach Michael Cheika said: “They’re the best team Ireland’s had since the start of their rugby history.

 “They’re coming down here as number two in the world.
 They can claim they’re underdogs as much as they like but they’re certainly going to be the favourites when they go off the back of the season they’ve had.”

-“At the same time we’ve challenge Robbie and Bundee to help him as best they can because if they can do a little bit of that work for him and take a little bit of that pressure off him, I think it’s going to be advantageous for Joey.
+“At the same time we’ve challenged Robbie and Bundee to help him as best they can because if they can do a little bit of that work for him and take a little bit of that pressure off him, I think it’s going to be advantageous for Joey.
 It’ll free him up to act rather than to think all the time.”

 Any interesting statistics?